GoogleCloudPlatform/appengine-googleanalytics-java/README.md

     mvn test

 ## Running the demo

-Requires [Apache Maven](http://maven.apache.org) 3.0 or greater, and JDK 7+ in order to run.

 - Modify the `tracking.jsp` to use your own tracking id if you wish to test tracking events to your own account.